jsdclxvi/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## There’s a new type of broom out, it’s sweeping the nation.